google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 Well-conducted research, guided by strong methodology, can influence policy decisions and inform real-world practices.

-Ethical Research Conduct
+Ethical Research and Conduct

 Research should be conducted ethically, safeguarding the rights and well-being of participants.
-Research methodology helps you navigate ethical considerations:
+Research methodology helps you navigate ethical considerations.

 Protecting Participants